bonsaichecklist/generator-trybonsai/readme.md

 # generator-trybonsai

-> Bonsai React component generator
+> Bonsai React component generator powered by Yeomaan

-The `bonsai:component` generator creates a React component directory with a Jest test file, Storybook story file and a simple Typescript base React component to speed up creating of new React components.
+The `trybonsai:component` generator creates a React component directory with a Jest test file, Storybook story file and a simple Typescript base React component to speed up creating of new React components.

 ## Installation